Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Setup Tips & Who Should Skip It

 Getting the most out of the S3 takes about two minutes of dialing in.
-Start with the ratio dial fully open and a quality snow foam at roughly two ounces per litre, then close the dial until the foam thickens to your taste.
+Start with the ratio dial fully open and a quality snow foam at roughly two ounces per liter, then close the dial until the foam thickens to your taste.
 Warm water foams better than cold, and a pre-rinse to knock off loose grit makes the foam do its real job: lifting the fine stuff that scratches.
 After every wash, run clean water through the unit for thirty seconds to clear soap from the tip and keep the seals happy.

 Who should skip it?
 If you don't own a pressure washer, this cannon can't help you — it needs real pressure to make foam, and it won't thread onto a garden hose.
 And if you already run a high-end boutique cannon you're happy with, the upgrade is marginal.
 For everyone else — especially first-time foam washers — the S3 is the easiest recommendation we make all year.
 Still weighing your options?
-Our Best Foam Cannons 2026 comparison ranks every model we tested, and you can read exactly how we score each product on a 10-point scale.
+Our Best Foam Cannons 2026 comparison ranks every model we compared, and you can read exactly how we score each product on a 10-point scale.